Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Observation and repeated examinations.
-Observation and repeated examinations may be necessary to determine if the spine is continuing to curve, and are used when a person has a curve less than 25 degrees and is still growing.
+Observation and repeated exams.
+This may be needed to determine if the spine is continuing to curve, and are used when a person has a curve less than 25° and is still growing.

 Bracing.
-Bracing may be used when the curve measures more than 25 degrees to 30 degrees on an X-ray, but skeletal growth remains.
-It may also be necessary if a person is growing and has a curve between 20 degrees and 29 degrees that isn't improving.
+Bracing may be used when the curve measures more than 25° to 30° on an X-ray, but skeletal growth remains.
+It may also be needed if a person is growing and has a curve between 20° and 29° that isn't improving.
 The type of brace and the amount of time spent in the brace will depend on the severity of the condition.

 Surgery.
-Surgery may be recommended when the curve measures 45 degrees or more on an X-ray and bracing isn't successful in slowing down the progression of the curve when a person is still growing.
+Surgery may be recommended when the curve measures 45° or more on an X-ray and bracing isn't successful in slowing down the progression of the curve when a person is still growing.

 There's no scientific evidence to show that other methods for treating scoliosis (for example, chiropractic manipulation, electrical stimulation, nutritional supplementation, and exercise) prevent the progression of the disease.